 Looking from Altnaharra towards Ben Klibreck

-At Altnaharra B&B in Altnaharra we are right in the middle the best sites for many outdoor activities including cycling, walking, wildlife watching and for Munro Baggers we have our 2 local Munros, Ben Hope and Ben Klibreck which you can see easily from the B&B. Our End to End Cyclists are regulars and find this a great stop off on their challenge.
+At Altnaharra B&B in Altnaharra we are right in the middle the best sites for many outdoor activities including cycling, walking, wildlife watching and for Munro Baggers we have our 2 local Munros, Ben Hope and Ben Kilbreck which you can see easily from the B&B. For a selection of local walks check out the North Sutherland Walkhighlands page.
+Our End to End Cyclists are regulars and find this a great stop off on their challenge.

 All around the B&B there are sites of ancient Brochs and more recent Highland history such as the clearances have left fantastic range of buildings and storys that can be discovered in local museums and visitor centres.

 Dornaigil Broch is a great example of an ancient settlement from over 2,300 years ago and is located next to the Strathmore River roughly 10 miles along the Ben Hope Road – well worth a visit if you stay with us.

 For more recent history Moine Pass goes to Moine house on the Sutherland Trail – Moine house used to be a bothy, a building that offered free accomodation to drovers crossing the Flows.
 The Flows are the largest peat bogs in Europe and are a striking contast to the magnificent and very old rocks that go to make up the mountains that surround us here in Altnaharra.

 Nearby Lairg has a visitor centre called the Ferrycroft Centre which is great for kids of all ages showing the history of the area in active ways and there is an excellent restaurant in the Pier where not only so they do great food, they also have a pedalo you can hire out from their jetty on Loch Shin on good sunny days.
 Lairg is close the the Falls of Shin and the salmon ladder.